Thursday, September 26, 2024

 The next step is to choose an example that meets this condition.
 The instruction use 3 tells Lean that we propose 3 as that example.

-We can use a simple calc section to show by arithmetic that 3^2 + 1 is indeed 10.
+We can use a simple calc section to show by arithmetic that 3^2 + 1 is indeed 10, completing the proof.

 Simpler Code